• Request Info

 Save the date for the next Big Orange Give: November 8, 2023.

-Join The Humanities Center for the next Big Orange Give with our Big Orange Give Zoomathon.
+Join the Denbo Center for the next Big Orange Give with our Big Orange Give Zoomathon.
 Details and links will be posted as soon as they are available!
 Too inspired to wait?
-You can support the Humanities Center in lots of ways.
+You can support the Denbo Center in lots of ways.
 Click the link below for the portal to our options for giving.

-The Humanities Center relies on friends and alumni to support our vital work.
+The Denbo Center relies on friends and alumni to support our vital work.

-There are many ways to support the Humanities Center!
+There are many ways to support the Denbo Center!

 The Tennessee Humanities Center Endowment

 Gifts to The Tennessee Humanities Center Endowment are unrestricted and will enable the Center to offer its most important and fundamental research programs, including its research fellowships, seminars, and manuscript review program.
-The fund allows us to update our space needs and is also used to provide Center-related compensation for UT Humanities Center administration and staff.
-Donors to this fund are supporting the long-term mission of the Humanities Center.
+The fund allows us to update our space needs and is also used to provide Center-related compensation for Denbo Center administration and staff.
+Donors to this fund are supporting the long-term mission of the Denbo Center.

 Opportunities: